 If you only have one bathroom, it will have to be disinfected each time the sick person uses it.

 Family members — as well as pets — should keep a safe distance from the sick person.
 Common areas like the kitchen should be avoided by the sick person.

 Put a trash can with a garbage bag in the sick room and put all trash from the sick person in there.
 If the weather permits, open a window in that sick room to help get fresh air inside.

 It is a good idea for meals to be taken to the sick person in that identified room.
 Do not share any items like plates, cups, silverware, towels and sheets.
 The person who collects those soiled items from the sick should use gloves.
 Those items should be washed in hot water with soap.

 Clean and Disinfect Frequently

-Like always, wash your hands frequently. countertops, doorknobs and other frequently used items.
+Like always, wash your hands frequently, along with countertops, doorknobs and other regularly used items.
 Don't forget to wipe remote controls and any electronic devices like tablets and phones used by others.

 Use a Face Mask

 Both you and the sick person should use a face mask around each other.
 The sick person should wear it if they need to move about the home, too, but it is probably best for them to stay put in that sick room.